Find international research funding

 See the University's due diligence process for grants with overseas partners if you are going to apply.
 And the University of Bath's ODA and GCRF Strategy.
 This process is for applying for and managing funding with overseas institutions, to comply with UKRI requirements.

-Contact Anne Priest, Pre-Award Development Officer and Research Development Manager in Research and Innovation Services, if you are interested in applying.
+Contact Anne Priest, Research Development Manager in Research and Innovation Services (RIS), if you are interested in applying.
 Email: email@example.com.

 The Newton Fund aims to develop science and innovation partnerships that promote the economic development and welfare of its 18 collaborating countries.